IrosTheBeggar/mStream/README.md

 ## Database

 mStream currently uses a SQLite database for a music library.
-You have the option of using a beets DB or having a mstream create it's own DB.
+You have the option of using a beets DB or having a mStream create it's own DB.

 #### Beets DB
 http://beets.io/